 Government grants are recognized when there is reasonable assurance that the grant will be received and all conditions associated with the grant are met.
-When the conditions of a grant relate to income or expense, it is recognized in the consolidated statement of income (loss) and comprehensive income (loss) in the period in which the expenditures are incurred or income is earned.
+When the conditions of a grant relate to income or expense, it is recognized in the consolidated Statement of Income and Comprehensive Income in the period in which the expenditures are incurred or income is earned.
 When the conditions of a grant relate to an underlying asset, it is recognized as a reduction to the carrying amount of the related assets and amortized into income through depletion and depreciation.